-Parallel Coordinates are a powerful method for visualizing multidimensional data but, when applied to large data sets, they become cluttered and difficult to read.
-Star Glyphs, on the other hand, can be used to display either the attributes of a data item or the values across all items for a single attribute.
-Star Glyphs may readily provide a quick impression; however, since the full data set will require multiple glyphs, overall readings are more difficult.
-We present Parallel Glyphs, an interactive integration of the visual representations of Parallel Coordinates and Star Glyphs that utilizes the advantages of both representations to offset the disadvantages they have separately.
-We discuss the role of uniform and stepped colour scales in the visual comparison of non-adjacent items and Star Glyphs.
-Parallel Glyphs provide capabilities for focus-in-context exploration using two types of lenses and interactions specific to the 3D space.
+Parallel Coordinates are a powerful method for visualizing multidimensional data, however, with large data sets they can become cluttered and difficult to read.
+On the other hand, a Star Glyph can be used to display either the attributes of a data item or the values across all items for a single attribute.
+Star Glyphs may readily provide a quick impression; however, since the full data set will require multiple glyphs overall readings are more difficult.
+We present an interactive integration of the visual representations of Parallel Coordinates and Star Glyphs that utilizes the advantages of both representations to offset the disadvantages they have separately.
+We discuss the role of uniform and stepped color scales in the visual comparison of non-adjacent items and Star Glyphs.
+Our visualization provides capabilities for focus-in-context exploration of the data using two types of lenses, and interactions specific to the 3D space.